shaunporwal/ClinPharmStats/README.md

-# Alpha Stats Inc Website
+# ClinPharmStats Website

-A corporate website for Alpha Stats Inc built with Next.js and deployed on GitHub Pages.
+A corporate website for clinical pharmacology and statistics consulting services built with Next.js and deployed on GitHub Pages.

 ## Development